bluedream1121/REKD/README.md

-This is the official implementation of the CVPR 2022 paper "Self-Supervised Equivariant Learning for Oriented Keypoint Detection" by [Jongmin Lee](https://bluedream1121.github.io/), Byungjin Kim, and [Minsu Cho](http://cvlab.postech.ac.kr/~mcho/).
+This is the official implementation of the CVPR 2022 paper "Self-Supervised Equivariant Learning for Oriented Keypoint Detection" by [Jongmin Lee](https://bluedream1121.github.io/), Byungjin Kim, and [Minus Cho](http://cvlab.postech.ac.kr/~mcho/).